It’s been a busy summer for travel complaints. A little too busy.

 The first thing I noticed was that @Thefoodescort goes to great lengths to protect her identity.
 She doesn’t list a name or any other details that might make it easy to find out who she is.
 That’s not unusual on Twitter, but most folks I know use their real name.
 What reason would they have to stay anonymous?

 As I read her tweets, I understood why she might not want anyone to know her real name.
-Most of her tweets were fairly benign.
+Most of her tweets were fairly benign and loaded with complaints.
 But a few looked awfully familiar.

 There she was, sending virtually the same tweets to other companies — accusing them of bad #customerservice — and trying to shame them publicly.

 Did @Thefoodescort actually get bad service from those companies?
 Maybe, maybe not.
 Clearer to me: this was a pattern.

 I have to admit, being shamed in this way feels a lot like Twitter terrorism.
 There’s no way to defend yourself when someone says you’ve given terrible service.
 Never mind that I’m not in the customer service business (I’m in the consumer advocacy business, actually).

 She wasn’t done tweeting, either.